JuliaDynamics/Associations.jl/docs/src/interop_dynamicalsystems_infoflow1.md

 ![](logistic2_transferentropy_epsilonfloat.svg)

-### Hyper-rectangles of fixed size (`ϵ::Vector{Float}`)
+### Hyper-rectangles of fixed size

-It is also possible to use hyper-rectangles, by specifying the edge lengths along each coordinate axis of the delay embedding.
-In our case, we use a four-dimensional, embedding, so we must provide a 4-element vector of edge lengths
+It is also possible to use hyper-rectangles  (`ϵ::Vector{Float}`), by specifying the edge lengths along each coordinate axis of the delay embedding.
+In our case, we use a four-dimensional, embedding, so we must provide a 4-element vector of edge lengths.

 ```@example interop1
 # Define slightly different edge lengths along each axis